-Are you a HDR tone mapper searching for post-processing technique to create more realistic HDR?
+Are you an HDR tone-mapper searching for post-processing technique to create more realistic HDR?

 Maybe you’ve grown out of surreal HDR and wanted to try something new.